-Is dandelion edible?
-Yes!
-Use those blossoms to make homemade dandelion candy.
-This recipe for candy includes foraged dandelions, wholesome honey, turmeric, lemon and herbs.
-It’s probably the healthiest candy you’ll ever eat!
+Use edible dandelion blossoms to make homemade dandelion candy!
+This recipe includes foraged dandelions, wholesome honey, turmeric, lemon, and herbs.
+If you’ve never made candy before, never fear!
+The article includes lots of troubleshooting and tips for candy making.
+This is probably the healthiest candy you’ll ever eat!

 Yes, dandelions are edible!
 Here are a few things to know: